nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/PassByValue_PassByReference_PassByAddress/README.md

 # Understanding Function Argument Passing in C++
 In C++, functions can receive arguments in three standard ways: by value, by reference, and by address.
 Each method has its own use cases and implications, which can affect performance and behavior, especially when dealing with large data structures like vectors.
-Let's explore these concepts using the smallest_element function as an example.
+Let's explore these concepts using the smallest_element function as an example. <bk>

 ![data_flow](https://github.com/user-attachments/assets/2c005691-542a-4170-8aa8-98cb70fdf452)